Chartability/POUR-CAF/README.md

 _This heuristic is based on community practices_.

-Contrast or textures cannot be adjusted as-needed.
+__Description__: Contrast or textures cannot be adjusted as-needed.
 User must be able to change contrast as needed.
 DX must not interfere with or override user’s independent contrast adjustments and DX must adjust accordingly to new settings.
 DX textures (such as those used on fills) must be able to be turned on or off according to user preference.

 __Cited community practice__: [https://observablehq.com/@frankelavsky/experimental-color-scale-textures](https://observablehq.com/@frankelavsky/experimental-color-scale-textures)